shaun-russell/expat-nlp/expat/README.md

 ## To-do
 [x] XML Spec and DTD done
-[ ] Create classes for the XML elements
+[x] Create classes for the XML elements
-[ ] Read and parse XML file
+[x] Read and parse XML file
-[ ] Check that default values are working
+[x] Check that default values are working
-[ ] Connect to Stanford NLP Server
+[x] Connect to Stanford NLP Server
 [ ] Main Processing Loop to parse sentence
+[ ] Rename WordGroup to WordSelector or something

 ## Pattern File Description